Six operations formalism for generalized operads: Quillen adjunctions from morphisms of Feynman categories.

 \section{Quillen adjunctions from morphisms of Feynman categories.}

 The six operations formalisms that we consider in this paper will be associated to morphisms of Feynman categories.
-We remind the reader that additional prerequisites and references related to Feynman categories appear in Appendix $\ref{FCA}$.
+We remind the reader that additional prerequisites, references, and technical assumptions related to Feynman categories appear in Appendix $\ref{FCA}$.

 Fix a morphism of Feynman categories $\phi\colon\mathbb{F}_1\to\mathbb{F}_2$ and a cocomplete and closed symmetric monoidal category $\op{C}$.
 Associated to $\phi$ there is an adjunction:

 in which $R_\phi$ is given by composition, $R_\phi(\op{O})=\op{O}\circ \phi$, and $L_\phi$ is given by left Kan extension, $L_\phi(\op{P})=Lan_\phi(\op{P})$.
 We often suppress the subscript if $\phi$ is fixed.
 This adjunction gives rise to the following not necessarily commutative square of adjunctions.
 We emphasize to the reader that these functors and their accompanying notation will be used frequently throughout.